-If your pool is small and you dig down deep you will make the gradient from the edge to the centre of the pool uncomfortably steep.
-If the deep centre is shaped nicely and the gradient isn’t too steep, the liner should run over it smoothly.
-If you haven’t ensured those two things, you might find you have a wrinkly bottom which isn’t the end of the world, it will just make cleaning harder, it won’t feel great underfoot and it can be unsightly.
+If your pool is small and you dig down deep, you’ll make the grade from the edge to the center uncomfortably steep.
+As long as the center is shaped nicely and the grade isn’t too steep, the liner should run over it smoothly.
+If you haven’t ensured those two things, you might find you have a wrinkly bottom.
+This isn’t the end of the world, it will just make cleaning harder.
+It also won’t feel great underfoot and it can be unsightly.

 In summary, when installing a deep end in your above ground pool, you want to make sure it is done with care.
 You won’t achieve the same smoothness or depth differences of an inground pool.
 However, you can still put the extra effort into ensuring your pool features something for everyone.

 When in doubt, call a pro